dmc1985/metron-test/README.md

 yarn start
 ```

+I added this Chrome extension to allow Cors https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en.
+Please install this and activate in the Chrome browser in which you run the client.

 Note: occassionally a 420 error (`Exceeded connection limit for user`) causes the server to crash.
 Please relaunch the server and refresh the client if this happens.